What Are Order Blocks and Breaker Blocks in the Smart Money Concept?

 Setting Market Direction with Breaker Blocks

-Breaker blocks not only signal potential entry points but also help set market direction.
+Breaker blocks may help set market direction and reflect potential entry points.
 The breach of an order block by price action indicates a strong likelihood that the asset will continue in that direction, underscoring a shift in institutional interest.
 When price trades through an order block, showing no signs of halting, it suggests a path for the trend, offering traders insight into the prevailing momentum.

 Limitations of Order and Breaker Blocks

-While order and breaker blocks provide insightful strategies in navigating forex markets, they come with limitations that traders should be aware of:
+While these patterns provide insightful strategies in navigating forex markets, they come with limitations that traders should be aware of:

 • Market Volatility: High volatility can disrupt the reliability of these zones, leading to false signals.